Planar Length-Constrained Minimum Spanning Trees: Integrality Gap of the Flow-Based LP Relaxation

 \section{Integrality Gap of the Flow-Based LP Relaxation}

-In this section we give a simpler algorithm for planar length-constrained MST that has a slightly worse weight-approximation guarantee, but is LP-competitive.
+In this section we give a much simpler algorithm for planar length-constrained MST with the same length slack and a slightly worse weight-approximation guarantee, but is LP-competitive.
 The LP relaxation we are concerned with is below:

 This is a standard flow-based relaxation.
 We define a flow variable for every $h$-length path from $r$ and guarantee that each non-root vertex gets sent exactly $1$ flow while using the $x_e$'s as the capacities.
-We prove a very similar theorem to that of \cite{chekuri2024directedpolymatroid} on the integrality gap of the cut-based LP relaxation of directed Steiner tree in planar graphs. \begin{theorem} Let $x$ be an optimal fractional solution to \Cref{equ:lcmst-flow} with planar graph $G$; there exists a polynomial-time algorithm that returns a spanning tree $T$ of weight $O\left(\frac{\log^2 n}{\eps}\right)x$ and satisfying $d_T(r,v)\leq(1+\eps)h$ for every $v\in V(G)$. \end{theorem}
+Our main result in this section is the following theorem: \begin{theorem} Let $x$ be an optimal fractional solution to the flow-based LP of length-constrained MST with planar graph $G=(V,E)$, root $r$, and length bound $h$; there exists a polynomial-time algorithm that returns a spanning tree $T$ of weight $O\left(\frac{\log^2 n}{\eps}\right)w(x)$ and satisfying $d_T(r,v)\leq(1+\eps)h$ for every $v\in V$. \end{theorem}

+On the (planar) directed Steiner tree side of things, \cite{chekuri2024directedpolymatroid} proved a similar theorem on the integrality gap of the corresponding cut-based LP relaxation by extending the algorithm of \cite{friggstad2023planardst}.

 Despite the LP having exponentially many variables, an extreme point of \Cref{equ:lcmst-flow} can be found in polynomial time via standard techniques, i.e.\ the ellipsoid method using min-cut computations as the separation oracle.